solangegueiros/brz-token-bridge/README.md

 1. Deploy Bridge.sol
 2. tokenAddress: BRZ token address
 3. Constructor setFeePercentageBridge: 10
+4. Constructor: setGasAcceptTransfer: 100000
-4. AddBlockchains
+5. AddBlockchains
    - BinanceSmartChainTestnet
    - EthereumRinkeby
    - RSKTestnet
    - SolanaDevnet
-5. Add monitor address
+6. Add monitor address
+7. Add admin address
+8. setMinGasPrice for Ethereum in other blockchains
+9. setQuoteETH_BRZ for Ethereum in other blockchains
+10. setMinTokenAmount for Ethereum in other blockchains

 The files located in `migrations` folder do all steps described before.